yxie80/Hackintosh-A-Z87-HD3-OBSOLETE-/README.md

 https://www.tonymacx86.com/threads/how-to-create-a-macos-catalina-public-beta-installation-usb.278188/

 # Notes:
-I didn’t do anything at all with the Library/Extensions folder.
+I didn’t do anything at all with the Library/Extensions folder myself (it has lots of files in in though).
 For kexts, I only used the EFI/CLOVER/kexts/Other/ folder.

 # Work Procedure:
 - Step 1: